Meeting Planners

 Dr. Diamond is a member of the National Speakers Association and served as President of NSA Northwest from 2011-2012.
 As an experienced family physician and award-winning educator, he delivers practical information with creativity and skill through a variety of effective strategies that help participants rapidly master new information.

 After earning his medical degree from the University of Washington, Dr. Diamond completed his residency in Family Medicine in Milwaukee.
 The American Academy of Family Physicians awarded him Fellowship status, and he is board certified with the American Board of Family Physicians.
-He previously served on the Editorial Board for the Primary Care Companion to the Journal of Clinical Psychiatry and is currently a Clinical Assistant Professor at the Elson S. Floyd College of Medicine at Washington State University.
+He previously served on the Editorial Board for the Primary Care Companion to the Journal of Clinical Psychiatry and is currently a Assistant Clinical Professor at the Elson S. Floyd College of Medicine at Washington State University.
 He was previously an Assistant Clinical Professor at the University of Washington School of Medicine for 33 years.

 The Diamond family is big on traditions, humor, and love.